Matthew F. Hudson, Ph.D., M.P.H.

 For more information, see his Curriculum Vitae.

-Dr. Hudson’s work also transforms health care by ensuring outcome evaluations are informed by patients’ values and preferences.
+Dr. Hudson’s work also transforms health care by ensuring patient values and preferences inform outcome evaluations.
 Apart from his own research, Dr. Hudson collaborates with CUSHR faculty Drs.
-Fredendall and Sherrill to facilitate inter-institutional collaborations between Clemson University, Greenville Health System (GHS), and GHS’ other academic partners.
+Britt and Sherrill to facilitate inter-institutional collaborations between Clemson University, Prisma Health–Upstate, and Prisma Health–Upstate’s other academic partners.
 Dr. Hudson’s efforts include co-developing the clinical research infrastructure essential to research execution, and intermural education on research design in clinical settings.

 Hudson, M.F., 2016 “The Importance of Community and Vitality Promotion to Population Health (Commentary),” Association of American Medical Colleges Research on Care Community Newsletter